Assassin's Creed (video game): Gameplay

-Assassin's Creed is an action-adventure game, set in an open-world environment, which is played from a third-person view in which the player primarily assumes the role of Altaïr, as experienced through protagonist Desmond Miles.
+Assassin's Creed is an action-adventure game, set in an open-world environment and played from a third-person view.
+Players primarily assume the role of Altaïr Ibn-La'Ahad, as experienced through protagonist Desmond Miles.
 The game's primary goal is to carry out a series of assassinations ordered by Al Mualim, the Assassins' leader, after Altaïr botches the first mission at Solomon’s Temple and must redeem himself.
-To achieve this goal, the player must travel from the Brotherhood's headquarters in Masyaf, across the terrain of the Holy Land known as the Kingdom, where the player can freely ride a horse to one of three cities—Jerusalem, Acre, or Damascus—to find the Brotherhood agent in that city.
+To achieve this goal, the player must travel from the Brotherhood's headquarters in Masyaf across the terrain of the Holy Land known as the Kingdom, where the player can freely ride a horse, to one of three cities—Jerusalem, Acre, or Damascus—to find the Brotherhood agent in that city.
 There, the agent, in addition to providing a safe house, gives the player minimal knowledge about the target and requires them to perform additional reconnaissance missions before attempting the assassination.
 These missions include eavesdropping, interrogation, pickpocketing, and completing tasks for informers and fellow Assassins.
 After completing each assassination, the player returns to the Brotherhood and is rewarded with a better weapon or upgrade before going after the next target.
-The player can also be given a set of targets and is free to choose the order they pursue them.
+The player can also be given a set of targets and is free to choose the order in which they pursue them.
 The player may also take part in several side objectives, including climbing tall towers to map out the city and saving citizens being threatened or harassed by the city guards.
-There are also various additional memories that do not advance the plot, such as hunting down and killing Templar Knights and flag collecting.
+There are also various additional memories that do not advance the plot, such as hunting down Templar Knights and flag collecting.